 Located in Central Pennsylvania, TRS Technologies is a world leader in piezoelectric and dielectric materials technology, transforming raw powder into piezoelectric rings, discs and plates.
 These products are revolutionizing technologies in the medical, sensor, industrial and defense domains.
 Examples include medical ultrasound systems with higher resolution, reduced package size in sonar systems and new low-temperature instrumentation.

 According to TRS president and owner, Wes Hackenberger, the company was struggling with on-time delivery and scheduling inefficiencies when he first connected with IMC.
 “After working for a period of time without a real tool, we had transitioned into using Microsoft Project, but even that was extremely time-consuming.”
 Hackenberger, himself, was spending a considerable amount of time with scheduling productive capacity and responding to customer service issues, limiting his time to focus on critical areas of business success such as pursuing new product development, adding new customers and leading the company in the execution of its business vision and mission.
-That’s when IMC Business Adviser Russ Lawrence became involved, bringing in the expertise of consultant Harry Landsburg of the Delaware Valley IRC.
+That’s when IMC became involved, bringing in the expertise of a third-party resource.

-Landsburg evaluated the proposals and guided TRS through the selection process.
+The proposals were evaluated and TRS was assisted throughout the selection process.
 This included facilitating a series of software demonstrations by the vendors, who were provided a demonstration guide directing them to present at minimum what the selection team needed to review.
 Once vendors were narrowed through that process, solutions were discussed and a second round of presentations were convened to provide TRS the opportunity to view the software again, but with their own sample data implemented.
 The process enabled TRS to evaluate the solutions more thoroughly in order to make the best decisions possible.

 Hackenberger noted that the process, itself, produced several positive results for the TRS.
 The impacts included: